T.U.X. People's Music Publishing Co.

 Dealer Resources

-Proud members of the Music Publishers Association
+Proud member of the Music Publishers Association

 Picture

-Copyright © 2023 T.U.X.
+Copyright © 2025 T.U.X.
 People's Music Publishing Company, LLC.
 All Rights Reserved.

 ROCKDALE | DENTON, TEXAS